ulaval/modul-components/README.md

 ### Deploy sandboxes

 1. Clone this project and install using npm install
-2. Run npm run setup
+2. Run npm run install
 3. Run npm run dev

 ### Deployment for local usage in your project